Quran-Journey/backend/services/README.md

+# Services
+This folder hosts all of the code that interacts with the different services that we use.

+## Current services

+### Firebase
+Primarily used for authentication, we connect to a firebase account and use `firebase-admin` to verify user credentials.

-### MODEL
+### Postgres
-This folder contains all of the logic that's needed to interact with the model (in this case, the database).
-We have a module named constants that handles all necessary database interactions.
-This module should be imported into all modules that require database interaction.
-The db module is used to connect to the database.
+We use the `postgres` folder to interact with the tables in the database.
+Services should make use of models to structure data pulled from the database.